Nigel2392/wagtail_editorjs/docs/tunes.md

 ### The `tune_element` Method

 This method applies the alignment tune to an element.
-It adjusts the class attribute of the element to include the specified alignment, dynamically adding styling to align content as desired:
+It adjusts the class attribute of the element to include the specified alignment, dynamically adding styling to align content as desired.
+The element returned from the tune is what gets used further in processing.
+You can add classes to the element; or return a different element entirely, for example by wrapping it.

 ```python
     def tune_element(self, element: EditorJSElement, tune_value: Any, context=None) -> EditorJSElement: